open5e/open5e/source/monsters/tome-of-beasts/D/dragons/mithral/ancient-mithral-dragon.rst

 succeed on a DC 23 Dexterity
 saving throw or take 18 (2d8 + 9)
 bludgeoning damage and be
-knocked prone.
-The dragon can
-then fly up to half its flying speed.
+knocked :ref:`srd:prone`.
+The dragon can then fly up to half its flying speed.